ClojureBridge/curriculum/outline/intro.md

 ### Arithmetic

 You can add, subtract, multiply, and divide numbers.
-In Clojure, arithmetic looks a little different than it does when you write out.
+In Clojure, arithmetic looks a little different than it does when you write it out with pen and paper.
 Look at these examples:

 ```clj
 (+ 1 1)  ;=> 1 + 1 = 2